Developer Guide

 - A feature to display whether each flashcard was answered correctly in a particular round of quizzing.
 Storing

-s allows this information to easily be added to eachFlashcard
+Flashcards allows this information to easily be added to eachFlashcardas a data field.

 Sorting